kavigihan/Badsploit/README.md

 # DISCLAIMER

 Use this ethically !!
-Dont use this to harm anyones privacy
+Dont use this to harm anyone's privacy